-Ethical clearance and data protection consent: Before starting the data collection, ethical clearance was obtained from the Federal Ministry of Health (MOH)-Research Ethics Committee.
-The author signed the data protection consent and the respondents were informed it was an anonymous questionnaire and all the data collected are for the FGDOP assessment purpose.
+Ethical Clearance and Data Protection Consent: Before starting the data collection, ethical clearance was obtained from the Federal Ministry of Health (MOH)-Research Ethics Committee.
+The first author signed the data protection consent and the respondents were informed it was an anonymous questionnaire and all the data collected are for the FGDOP assessment purpose.
 Nevertheless, the participants were also informed the data processing would not be used to support any decision-making and would not cause any damage, and distress them or to their business.

-Research limitations: The selection of one group of stakeholders and ignorance of the rest (such as the CMSPO, retail pharmacies, drug manufacturers, NGOs, consumers organisations, policy-makers, regulators, police, customs, doctors, other health care professionals, and health professional unions, etc.) were not included.
+Research Limitations: The selection of one group of stakeholders and ignorance of the rest (such as the CMSPO, retail pharmacies, drug manufacturers, NGOs, consumers organisations, policy-makers, regulators, police, customs, doctors, other health care professionals, and health professional unions, etc.) were not included.
 This means great caution must be exercised in any extrapolation to a country level statistical analysis, and percentage given must be regarded as rough estimates.
-The information necessary to conduct this evaluation was collected from 30 pharmacists working with medicines' importing companies.

-Reliability and validity of the research instrument: The sample chosen is indicative rather than fully representative and has been sized to be feasible in the time and resources available for the author.
+Reliability and Validity of the Research Instrument: The sample chosen is indicative rather than fully representative and has been sized to be feasible in the time and resources available for the authors.
 However, the sample is thought to be sufficient to allow valid statistical analysis.
-Establishing the reliability and validity of measures are important for assessing their quality[7].
+Establishing the reliability and validity of measures are important for assessing their quality^[7].
 The mentioned time, and resources constraints did not allow the authors to test the reliability and validity of the research instrument.